mercure-imaging/mercure/docs/advanced.rst

 =========================== ===========================================================================
 appliance_name              Optional name of the mercure server (useful for multiple servers) port                        Port for receiving DICOMs (default: 11112).
 Must be >1024 for non-root service user. accept_compressed_images    Enable reception of compressed DICOMs.
-Use with care.
+Use with care (see below).
 Requires that all processing modules can handle compressed images. incoming_folder             Buffer location for received DICOM files studies_folder              Buffer location for collecting series belonging to one study outgoing_folder             Buffer location for series to be dispatched